-The Great Barrington Libraries adhere to and support the Library Bill of Rights (Appendix A) and the Freedom to Read Statement (Appendix B), which state that censorship is purely an individual matter.
-While anyone is free to reject books and other materials he/she/they does not approve of for him/her/them-self an individual cannot exercise this right of censorship and restrict the freedom of other persons to read or use library materials.
+The Great Barrington Libraries adhere to and support the Library Bill of Rights (Appendix C) and the Freedom to Read Statement (Appendix D), which state that censorship is purely an individual matter.
+While anyone is free to reject books and other materials they do not approve of for themselves, an individual cannot exercise this right of censorship and restrict the freedom of other persons to read or use library materials.

 While selection criteria for children, teen, and adult materials differ, any patron may access and/or borrow from the entire collection.
-Responsibility for supervising children's use of the library and library materials rests with parents or legal guardians.
+Responsibility for supervising children's use of the library and library materials rests solely with parents or guardians.
 At no time will the library staff act in the role of censor for any age level, material type, or subject matter.

-When a patron has a question or an objection concerning the presence of a book or other item in the collection, library staff will listen to the question or objection, and inform the patron of the library's Collection Development Policy.
-If this discussion does not satisfy the patron and the patron would like the inclusion of the item in the library's collection to be reconsidered, the patron will be given the Request for Reconsideration of Library Material form.
-These are the steps in the reconsideration process; during this process, the library material remains in the library collection:
+When a Great Barrington resident has a question or an objection concerning the presence of a book or other item in the collection, library staff will listen to the question or objection, and inform the patron of the library's Collection Development Policy.
+If this discussion does not satisfy the patron and the patron would like the inclusion of the item in the library's collection to be reconsidered, the patron will be given the Request for Reconsideration of Library Material form (Appendix E).
+The library will consider no more than 1 challenge to an item in 3 years and no more than 2 challenges from one person in 1 year.

+These are the steps in the reconsideration process.
+During this process, the library material remains in the library collection.

+• The form should be completed as fully as possible and returned to the Library Director.

+• The Library Director will convene a Materials Evaluation Committee consisting of the manager of the department where the concern originated, the staff person responsible for selection in this area, one other member of the staff, and the Library Director.
+All members of the Committee will review and evaluate the material in question and how well it meets the selection criteria for collection development.

+• Items will be evaluated as whole works, rather than in individual excerpts.

-- The form should be completed as fully as possible and returned to the Library Director. - The Library Director will convene a Materials Evaluation Committee consisting of the manager of the department where the concern originated, the staff person responsible for selection in this area, one other member of the staff, and the Library Director.
-All members of the Committee will read, view, or listen to and evaluate the material in question.
-Review sources will also be examined. - The Committee will then meet to discuss and evaluate the material, and the Library Director will prepare a report summarizing the Committee's evaluation.
-A copy of this report will be sent to the patron who submitted the "Request for Reconsideration of Library Material" form no more than thirty (30) business days from the date of the initial written request for reconsideration. - If the patron is not satisfied with the Materials Evaluation Committee's report, they may appeal the decision to the Great Barrington Library Board of Trustees.
-An appeal must be made in writing and delivered to the Library Director. - Upon receipt of the written appeal, discussion of the appeal will be scheduled on the agenda of the next regularly scheduled meeting of the Library Board of Trustees.
-Their decision will be final.
+• The Committee will then meet to discuss and evaluate the material, and the Library Director will prepare a report summarizing the Committee's evaluation.
+A copy of this report will be sent to the patron who submitted the "Request for Reconsideration of Library Material" form no more than thirty (30) business days from the date of the initial written request for reconsideration.
+If the evaluation will take more than 30 business days, the person who filed the challenge will be notified of the extended timeline and expected date of completion.

-Recommendation for Addition to the Collection
+• If unsatisfied with the Materials Evaluation Committee's report, the patron may appeal the decision to the Great Barrington Library Board of Trustees.
+An appeal must be made in writing and delivered to the Library Director.

+• Upon receipt of the written appeal, discussion of the appeal will be scheduled on the agenda of the next regularly scheduled meeting of the Library Board of Trustees.
+The Trustees' decision, which will be announced at the next scheduled Trustee meeting, will be final.

+APPENDIX A

+Date

 Title

 Author

 Publisher

 Date of publication

 ISBN

 Format

 Audience (children, teens, adult)

 Subject

-Please explain why you are recomme nding the abo ve item for inclusion in the collection:
+Please explain why you are recommending the above item for inclusion in the collection ו:

 Request initiated by

 Address

 City State Zip Phone

-Email Library c ard #
+Email